FullByte/FullByte.github.io/docs/make/stuff/lego.md

 Since a QR-Code has the same length as hight any of the above values would fit perfectly on a given lego base plate.

-Unfortunately the initial idea of using the value "https://0xfab1.net/make/lego/qr-code/" and therewith referencing to this page doesn't result in a perfect match despite trying different paddings:
+The initial idea of using the value `https://0xfab1.net/make/lego/qr-code` and therewith referencing to this page doesn't result in a perfect match despite trying different paddings:

 ``` txt
 7% padding:  29x29 or *2 for double width = 58x58